-During the 50 years of English domination of the island, many majestic buildings were build, most notably the imposing palace of St Michael and George on the northern side of Esplanade Square, which was built in 1819.
+During the 50 years of English domination of the island, many majestic buildings were built, most notably the imposing palace of St Michael and George on the northern side of Esplanade Square, which was built in 1819.

 Also outside the city is the Mon Repos palace, in Kanoni and in the area of Ancient Corfu.

 During the British domination, the Ionian Parliament was built and operated at the junction of Moustoxi and Napoleon Zambelli streets.
 The building was built in 1855 and is dominated by the 4 Doric style columns on the entrance.

 At that time the British cemetery was constructed as well as the first psychiatric hospital on Greek territory, but also smaller buildings such as the round peristyle of Thomas Maitland, a round kiosk with 20 Ionian style pillars, it was designed by the engineer George Whitmore.
-This peristyle was build on top of Sterna (cistern) in upper square.
+This peristyle was built on top of Sterna (cistern) in the upper square.

 Some British habits have also remained after the British left the island, like cricket, which, on Greek territory, is played only in Corfu.

 British rulers brought here the Kum Kouat fruit from China, Gingerbeer, they built the aqueduct and many other infrastructure projects.

 We have described only a few of the dozens of attractions that the various conquerors left in Corfu town, there are many more, all of which together with the historical heritage of this city make up one of the most beautiful and richest cultural cities in Greece.